vitejs/vite/docs/guide/build.md

 # Building for Production

 When it is time to deploy your app for production, simply run the `vite build` command.
 By default, it uses `<root>/index.html` as the build entry point, and produces an application bundle that is suitable to be served over a static hosting service.
+Check out the [Deploying a Static Site](./static-deploy) for guides about popular services.

 ## Browser Compatibility